GJZwiers/regexpress/README.md

 ```

 ### Usage
-Declare an object with the pattern's values and second one with a template that describes the pattern structure. arrays of values will be concatenated with `|` by default.
+Declare an object with the pattern's values and second one with a template that describes the pattern structure.
+Arrays of values will be concatenated with `|` by default.

 ```javascript
 const regexData = {